Hazealign/DeepDarkFantasy/README.md

 ## How to Use?

-1. Run Installer
+- In first, Run Installer Script.
 ```shell
 $ ./setup.sh
 ```

-2. Set your configure.
+- After setup, Set your configure file.
 If you are using vim,
 ```shell
 $ vi configure.sh
 ```
-Or if you are using emacs,
+or if you are using emacs,
 ```shell
 $ sudo apt-get remove emacs
 $ vi configure.sh
 ```

-3. Run main script.
+- And, Run main script.
 ```shell
 $ ./main.sh
 ```

-4. Feel **DEEP DARK FANTASIES**.
+- Feel **DEEP DARK FANTASIES**.